anilmeister/2DTankGame/README.md

 # 2DTankGame
 A simple game made to learn about Unity more
-Controls w-a to go forward or backwards
+Controls w-s to go forward or backwards
 a-d to turn left and right
 Mouse to aim
 Left click to shoot